rkumar/rbcurse/README.markdown

 * Some terminals may not show underlines (e.g screen).

-* Some terminals (xterm-color) do not process Function keys, avoid declaring F1 etc if unsure of client terminals.
+* Some terminals do not process Function keys, avoid declaring F1 etc if unsure of client terminals.
 I have put in fixes for xterm-color F1 and backtab.

 * To use ALT/META keys on a Mac OS X, in Terminal preferences, under Keyboard, select
   "use Option as Meta key".
 All hotkeys are automatically, ALT combinations.
+  In Iterm2 also, go to Preferences and select "Esc" for keys.

 * Some screens do not display window background color under spaces.
-  This is okay under "screen" and "xterm-color" but not under "xterm".
+  This is okay under "screen" and "xterm-color" but not under "xterm" and "xterm-256color".
 You will notice this in the message box samples.

-I am developing and testing under "screen" under OS X Snow Leopard (now OSX Lion)
+I am developing and testing under "screen" (compiled with 256 colors) under OSX Lion, using zsh)

 ## REQUIREMENTS: